Sean-Li-Shizhen/PUCG_Beta/README.md

 How far this code may go acctually depends on how much schoolwork I will deal with.
 And knowledge contraints really hold me back.
 So if anyone see this and interested, do it on yourself.
 I won't charge:)

 **this is not for commercial uses.
 It is here just for fun.

+date: Oct.
+8
+When I was thinking about the layout of the activities I found that in order to make sense as a PUBG, "the fight" need to be divided into two sections:
+1. when something happened (gunshot, step, nothing), three choices available: check, stay, leave
+2. then if found someone, there are three choices: fight, behold, run.
+The next week is the midterm.
+I might postpone the code later than that week.